 Gothenburg has two international airports: Landvetter (GOT) and Göteborg City Airport (GSE).
 The largest airport, Landvetter, is located 20 kilometres south-east of the city centre while the smaller Göteborg City Airport is found 15 kilometres north-west of the city.
 The smaller airport is frequented by several low fare airlines.
-See what airlines fly to which airports here and here.

 It’s easy to get to and from the airports with the shuttle bus service Flygbussarna and the journey time is between 25 and 30 minutes.
 Buses leave from right outside the terminal building and the final stop is the main bus station Nils Ericssonterminalen in central Gothenburg.
 Taxi or rental cars are also available at the airports.